 Do Your Research

 Proper preparation will save you a lot of stress concerning possible cancellations or luggage problems.
 Before each flight, be sure to check the specifics of the air company, airport and the flights.
-Check the baggage allowances, in-flight amenities, passenger rights, etc. Also make sure you have an AirBnB booked in advance as well.
+Check the baggage allowances, in-flight amenities, passenger rights, etc. Also, make sure you have an AirBnB booked in advance as well.

 Check In on Time

-Utilise the life-saving feature airlines provide – online check-in.
+Utilize the life-saving feature airlines provide – online check-in.
 By checking in online in the period of 24 hours before the flight, you are reducing the amount of airport stress in half by not having to wait in long lines, and not missing the flight altogether in the case of an overcrowded flight.

 Book the Seats Strategically

 If you are travelling with a friend or a colleague, make sure to book the seat by the window and another one by the aisle.
 This strategy, although it sounds scheming, can actually make you some additional space for you stuff and turn your flights into a much more enjoyable experience.
 The trick actually works, except in the cases of overcrowded flights, since people won’t usually decide to sit in the middle.
 Therefore, you can have the seat in between for yourselves.

 Waiting in security lines on weekends and holidays can be exhausting and nerve-wracking, especially if you fear missing the flight.
 Keep this in mind and try to arrive as early as possible to minimise the stress related to this aspect of air travel.
 You can always find something to do if you arrive early at the terminal, as opposed to not arriving in time.

 As there’s nothing you can do to prevent the delayed flight, you can help yourself and reduce the stress by preparing food, water and things to do to entertain yourself.
 Bring a book, prepare your favourite music, play a game if you’re travelling with someone, or use this time to respond to emails or write a to-do list.